We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Rest and staying hydrated are the first-line treatments for gastroenteritis.

 Peptic ulcers cause a dull, burning abdominal pain.
 A peptic ulcer needs to be diagnosed and treated so that it can heal, but most of the time, it’s not a medical emergency.

 Peptic ulcers are typically treated with proton pump inhibitors or antibiotics, depending on their cause.

 Lactose intolerance and food allergies

-Eating something you’re allergic or sensitive to can cause sharp pains in your abdomen as your body struggles to digest it.
-Sometimes gas and indigestion symptoms will arise if you eat food that your body “doesn’t agree with.”
+Eating food you’re allergic or sensitive to can cause sharp pains in your abdomen as your body works to digest it.
+Sometimes gas and indigestion symptoms occur if you eat food your body “doesn’t agree with.”

 Unless you have food allergies that put you at risk for anaphylaxis, abdominal pain from food allergies or sensitivities is not an emergency.
-You may also notice bloating or diarrhea because of eating food your body can’t digest properly.
+You may also notice bloating or diarrhea after eating food your body can’t digest properly.

-If you have a lactose allergy, speak to your healthcare provider about replacement enzyme pills that may allow you to consume dairy without discomfort.
+If you have a lactose allergy, speak with a healthcare professional about replacement enzyme pills, which may allow you to consume dairy without discomfort.

 An egg that implants in the fallopian tube instead of the uterus cannot sustain a pregnancy to full term.
 If not addressed, this kind of pregnancy could be life threatening.

-Strong pain in the lower abdomen, as well as some vaginal bleeding, could indicate an ectopic pregnancy.
-Fertility drugs and smoking increase the risk for this kind of pregnancy.
+Strong pain in the lower abdomen and some vaginal bleeding could indicate an ectopic pregnancy.
+Fertility drugs and smoking increase the risk of this kind of pregnancy.
 Diarrhea and vomiting also sometimes occur.

 Ectopic pregnancies need to be treated with medication and surgery to save the fallopian tubes and preserve fertility.
-The symptoms of this condition are similar to those of a normal pregnancy in its earliest phases.
+The symptoms of this condition are similar to those of a typical pregnancy in its earliest phases.

-Speak to your healthcare provider if you have any reason to suspect this condition.
+Speak with a healthcare professional if you suspect this condition.